skip to content

 Seeking a variation of terms

-The park owner or resident must provide the other with 90 days written notice if they seek a variation of terms [s 17B(2)(a)].
-The park owner must then conduct a review of the agreement in consultation with the resident and any applicable regulations [s 17B(2)(b)].
-Following the review, the park owner must re-issue the agreement on terms as may be agreed between them [s17B(2)(c)].
+The park owner or resident must provide the other with 90 days written notice if they wish to vary the terms of their agreement [s 17B(2)(a)].
+The park owner must then review the agreement in consultation with the resident and in accordance with any applicable regulations [s 17B(2)(b)].
+Following the review, the park owner must re-issue the agreement on agreed terms [s 17B(2)(c)].
 If the review is not complete before the end of the fixed term, the fixed term is taken to be extended until the review is completed and the agreement is re-issued [s 17B(5)].

-A party must not unreasonably withhold consent to a variation of terms sought by the other party and an application may be made to the South Australian Civil and Administrative Tribunal for orders if a party thinks consent has been unreasonably withheld [s 17B(4)].
+A party must not unreasonably withhold consent to a variation of terms sought by the other party.
+A party may apply to the South Australian Civil and Administrative Tribunal if they think consent has been unreasonably withheld [s 17B(4)].

 Periodic agreement for 5 years or more